 First select the cell with the comment representing the link to the sweep node in the model.
 In the Study group, click the Sweep button ().
-Select Update to update the parametric sweep node with the one stored in the worksheet.
+In the dialog box that opens, click Update Model to update the parametric sweep node with the one stored in the worksheet.